pensjonatus/flash-fiction/blog/paper-talk.md

 ---
-title: 'Paper Talk'
+title: Paper Talk
 date: '2013-01-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Scott and I were restocking the shelves.
 We were on toilet paper when he said: